Structure: Judicial & Other Bodies

 Disciplinary matters – Anti-Doping

-- Dr Pete Harcourt (Australia), Medical Commission Chairman
+- Dr Pete Harcourt (AUS), Medical Commission Chairman

-- Dr Souheil Sayegh (Switzerland), Medical Commission Deputy-Chairman
+- Dr Souheil Sayegh (SUI), Medical Commission Deputy-Chairman

 Please note that the information about the FIBA Appeal’s Panel and appeal procedures in this page is for basic informative purposes only.
 For the exact, legally-binding and most up-to-date Appeals Panel and appeals regulations and processes, always refer to the FIBA General Statutes (art.
 39) and the FIBA Internal Regulations – General Provisions (Book 1, Chapter 7).

 The FIBA Appeals Panel has a four-year term identical with that of the Central Board.
-It consists of a Chairperson and a minimum of six other members and is elected by the FIBA Central Board, from a list of put forward by the FIBA Secretary General.
+It consists of a Chairperson and a minimum of six other members and is elected by the FIBA Central Board.
 All members must have legal training (FIBA General Statutes, art.
-39).
+39.1).

 The Nominations Panel of FIBA was introduced with the new FIBA General Statutes of 2014.
 Its purpose is to rule on the eligibility of persons nominated for election to various official FIBA positions and bodies, especially in view of the geographical and gender criteria outlined in the General Statutes and other criteria outlined in the Internal Regulations of FIBA.